Login at https://www.mexc.com and click "Futures" to enter the futures trading interface.

 The futures page contains a wealth of data about the market.
 This is the price chart of your selected trading pair.
 You may toggle between the basic, pro, and depth views by clicking the options in the top right of the screen.

 Information about your positions and orders can be seen at the bottom of the screen.

 The order book gives you insight into whether other brokerages are buying and selling while the market trades section gives you information about the recently completed trades.

 Finally, you can place an order on the extreme right of the screen.

 The coin-margined perpetual contract is a perpetual contract denominated in a certain kind of digital asset.
-MEXC currently offers BTC/USDT and ETH/USDT trading pairs.
-More will come in future.
+MEXC currently offers BTC/USD and ETH/USD trading pairs.
+More will come in the future.
 Here, we will purchase BTC/USDT in an example transaction.

 If you do not have sufficient funds, you may transfer your assets from your Spot account to your Contract account by clicking “Transfer” in the bottom right of the screen.
 If you do not have any funds in your Spot account, you may perform purchase tokens directly with fiat currency.